rcracel/kiln-java-adaptor/README.md

 * **sleepTime** - the time between requests in milliseconds.
 The appender will keep an internal queue of events and send them out to the server at the given interval.
 * **internalLogger** - the instance of a KilnInternalLogger to be used for internal logging.
 The default is to use a com.nevermindsoft.kiln.internal.log.KilnConsoleLogger( Level.WARN ).
 See documentation for more options.
 * **internalLoggerClassName** - the name of the class to be used for internal logging.
 This is an alternate way to specify the internal logger.
 Using the *internalLogger* property should be used instead whenever possible.
+* **platform** - the platform name to report to the kiln server.
+This is used for reporting purposes.
+If not specified, this will default to 'Java'.

 ## Changelog